 - This is now SOP for Jeopardy!; if a contestant's local market has preempted the episode, a copy of the episode can be requested for free.
 (If the contestant wants a copy of an episode that did air, it's over $100.)

-- November 30, 2004: Ken Jennings hugging Nancy Zerg, who had finally put an end to his 74 game streak.
+- November 30, 2004: Ken Jennings hugging Nancy Zerg, the contestant who defeated him on his 75th appearance.